Rishiraj1308/CABZI/docs/TESTING_REPORT.md

 ## 4. Final Verdict

-The Cabzi application is in a very healthy state.
+The Curocity application is in a very healthy state.
 It has passed all major "happy path" test cases.
 The focus should now shift from building core features to **polishing the user experience, handling edge cases/errors, and completing the ResQ Partner module.**